What Solva Community Council Does

 Notice of Next Meeting

-The next SCC meeting is planned to be on Wednesday 6th July 2022 at 6pm at Solva Community Clubhouse.
+The next SCC meeting is Wednesday 5th November at 6pm in Solva Clubhouse.

 Meeting Agenda